-As of September 13, EEE has been confirmed in 29 horses across 11 Michigan counties, which is twice the amount of animal cases at this same time last year, the department reported.
+As of September 23, EEE has been confirmed in 30 animals, 28 equine and 2 deer across 13 counties, which is twice the amount of animal cases at this same time last year, the department reported.

 “We cannot state this strongly enough: horse owners and the general public need to take responsible, proactive steps to protect themselves and their animals from mosquito-borne diseases immediately,” said State Veterinarian Nora Wineland, DVM.
 “We don’t know if the dramatic increase in EEE equid cases is due to a lapse in vaccinations or a higher prevalence of EEE in Michigan’s mosquito population, but it doesn’t matter.
 If we ignore what’s happening, we run the risk of losing lives.”

 So far this year, no humans have contracted the disease, but the Michigan Emerging Diseases Issues page states EEE is one of the most dangerous mosquito-borne diseases in the U.S. with a 33% fatality rate.

 The first animal EEE case was confirmed in a 2-year-old filly in Clare County in August.

 EEE is a rare, mosquito-borne disease that ends up killing 33% of people who develop symptoms, but that percentage is much higher in horses at 90%.
 There is a vaccine for horses, but not for people.

 What are the symptoms of Eastern Equine Encephalitis?

 Most people who become infected with EEE do not develop any symptoms.

 Only 4-5% of people will become sick when infected with EEE.
 Some people who are infected will develop chills, fever, weakness, muscle and joint pain.
 The illness may last up to two weeks.
 Most people with this type of EEE disease recover completely, but fatigue and weakness can last for weeks or months.